chihacknight/chihacknight.org/_posts/events/2019-08-06-envisioning-equity.md

 published: true
 ---

+There's a whole lot of talk in the news about people saying "I don't have a racist bone in my body!"
+Nice people are convinced they couldn't possibly be racist.
+But is that what it's really about?
+Organizations are hoping to do better by having half day workshops for their teams.
+But what's happening in our organizations has been developing throughout our society since before the United States was even a country.
+It's going to take more than a half day workshop to change our organizations and the people in them.
+Chi Hack Night has decided to explicitly embark on this work by bringing in a team to do an initial presentation to help the Chi Hack Night community begin to understand what that work might entail.

+Racial equity consultants Heidi Massey (Co-Creator of [Envisioning Equity](https://envisioningequitychi.org/) and Founder of [CommunityConnective](http://communityconnective.com/)) and Prerna Abbi-Scanlon (Envisioning Equity Partner and Co-Founder of [Moxie Consultancy Collective](https://www.moxiecollective.com/)) will provide a context for how organizations can effectively address racism in their organization, and how to do so through an intersectional lens.
+They will help the group define basic terms and will share a broad overview of the work that needs to be done if organizations are committed to becoming anti-racist, including the need for addressing the systemic and institutional causes of racism that are present even when we don't realize it.

+Following the presentation, Prerna and Heidi will lead a breakout group to dive more deeply into the topic, with a specific focus on how Chi Hack Night might want to move forward.

 **ASL** This event will {% unless page.asl_provided %} not {% endunless %}have an American Sign Language interpreter.